An apple a day keeps the Doctor away…

 Find out about period pain, including symptoms, causes, when to see a GP, diagnosing underlying conditions, and treatment.

-Find out about periods, including when they usually start and finish, sanitary products, PMS, getting pregnant, and changes to your periods.
+Find out about periods, including when they usually start and finish, period products, PMS, getting pregnant, and changes to your periods.

 Find out more about persistent trophoblastic disease and choriocarcinoma, part of a very rare group of tumours called gestational trophoblastic tumours (GTTs).